 Dark Chocolate Halloween Cookies make a spooky and tasty treat!
 The dark as night chocolate cookies are the perfect backdrop for the pumpkin orange candies.
-Serve these chocolate Halloween cookies at your party, or give them to friends and neighbors to say Happy Halloween!
+Serve these chocolate Halloween cookies at your Halloween party, or give them to friends and neighbors to say Happy Halloween!

 Dark Chocolate Halloween Cookies